 If you love to play online bingo and you’re a sociable, bubbly, and helpful person by nature, you may well have wondered how to become a bingo chat moderator.
-Chat moderators (who are also referred to as chat hosts) are found at almost every online bingo site.
+Chat moderators (who are also referred to as chat hosts) are found at almost every new bingo site.
 Their role is an essential one as they help the games run smoothly, answer questions, keep players’ behaviour in check, keep the conversation flowing, and run fun competitions, chat games, and quizzes.

 While it sounds like a whole lot of fun and relatively easy work, not everyone has what it takes to become a bingo chat moderator.
 As we’ll explain shortly, chat hosts perform a demanding role, have to constantly multi-task, and aren’t necessarily paid a lot for what they do.
 That said, there are still some very good reasons to pursue a career as a CM/CH.

 What skills, experience, and qualities do chat moderators need?

 Many job adverts for chat moderators ask for previous experience which, if you’re a big online bingo fan but have never performed a CM role, can be very frustrating.
 However, don’t let this put you off.
 Remember the saying, “You won’t know unless you try”, and if you can convince the operator that your other skills and experience make you an ideal candidate, you may well get interviewed, short-listed, and even given the job.

 If you truly want to become a bingo chat moderator, you’ll need endless amounts of energy and enthusiasm, and the ability to remain switched on at all times.
 You’ll also need to be able to think on your feet, act as a figure of authority while also remaining approachable and friendly, be happy to work shift patterns, and be patient and clear when answering players’ questions and explaining game rules.